cleanappio/cleanapp_back_end_v2/README.md

 ```shell
 curl https://raw.githubusercontent.com/cleanappio/cleanapp_back_end_v2/main/setup/setup.sh > setup.sh
 ```
-3. In case you use non-standard Docker images, open setup.sh and edit two Docker params at the top.
-4. Run
+1. Run
 ```
 ./setup.sh
 ```
-5. When doing it, you will be asked to set the DB passwords:
+1. When doing it, you will be asked to set specific docker and mysql settings:

+* DOCKER_PREFIX
+* DOCKER_LABEL
 * MYSQL_ROOT_PASSWORD for MySQL root user password.
 * MYSQL_APP_PASSWORD for MySQL password for the API server.
 * MYSQL_READER_PASSWORD for MySQL password for database reading/import.

 It should be up and running now.
 If not, contact eldarm@cleanapp.io

-## Operations
+### Operations

 1. Stopping:
 ```